boetiusj/hugo/content/pages/interior-painter-kansas-city.md

 ## Interior Painting

 You can expect a positive experience: a clear proposal, clear expectations and a clearly friendly and respectful crew.
-We'll keep an organized work area and tidy up at the end of each day.
-You’ll be delighted with the results.
+There are [plenty of ideas for choosing colors](/color-help/), too.
+We'll keep an organized work area and tidy up at the end of each day - you’ll be delighted with the results.

 ### The Interior Paint Process